 Physiomesh Flexible Composite is a brand of hernia mesh.
 Johnson & Johnson subsidiary Ethicon manufactures it.
 Ethicon pulled a version of Physiomesh off the market in 2016.
 High failure rates led to hernias recurring.

-Physiomesh Flexible Composite Mesh is a partially absorbable surgical mesh for hernia repair.
-Ethicon used to manufacture two version of the mesh.
+Ethicon used to manufacture two versions of the mesh.

 One version used in minimally-invasive hernia surgeries had high failure rates.
 In 2016, Ethicon removed that version from the global market.

 Ethicon’s 2017 product catalog showed that the company still marketed a Physiomesh version for open hernia repairs.
 Open repairs are traditional surgery techniques.